 Since 1990, Tony has presented to more than 300,000 kids in some 400+ schools across America.
 But while developing into a master story teller who could motivate kids, he's also had a front row seat for the epidemic that is impacting American kids:

 Every year, the kids in his audiences were noticeably LESS FIT than the the year before.
-This was true everywhere he went, across all cultures, demographics and age groups from K to college.
+This was true everywhere he went, across all cultures, demographics and age groups from kindergarten to college.

 Feeling called to do more than just speak on health, Tony took action in 2004 and launched the MiracleKids Triathlon.
 The goal was to build a world-class race to motivate kids and inspire fundraising for families of kids fighting cancer.
+It worked.
 In the decade Tony led the event, a total of 12,500 kids raced and raised $4,500,000.
 Then Tony co-founded CycleHealth to introduce even more kids to adventure and the outdoors.

-A natural partner was found in the Twin Cities' pediatrician community which was ready to prescribe CycleHealth's Sweat Challenge Contests to motivate their patient families.
+A natural partner was found in the Twin Cities' pediatrician community which was ready to prescribe our Sweat Challenge Contests to motivate their patient families.

 Sweat Rx is now being prescribed in over 50 pediatric clinics across the Twin Cities who see so many positives in prescribing sweat to kids.
 The future plan is to bring the pediatrician-endorsed Sweat Rx to more clinics via YMCA communities all across America.